coder7676mit/UART-Tx-Rx-verilog/README.md

-# UART-Tx-Rx-verilog

-UART Transceiver Design in Verilog
+UART Tx-Rx Design in Verilog

 A synthesizable UART (Universal Asynchronous Receiver/Transmitter) RTL implementation written in Verilog.
 The design includes a configurable baud rate generator, transmitter, receiver with 16× oversampling, and a seven-segment display interface for received data visualization.
 A simulation testbench is also provided for functional verification.